 Unveiling the Depths

 "Why a musical about a serial killer?"
-This question may naturally raise eyebrows and conjure images of sensationalism and gore.
-However, Crawlspace is anything but what you might expect; it's a journey that dives deep into the intricacies of the human mind, uncovers hidden secrets in American history, and reflects the darkest corners of our culture.
-It is a theatrical experience that challenges conventions and encourages you to look beneath the surface.
-The musical explores the heavy legacy of abuse and how it manifests differently for each victim and survivor, reminding us that some scars never truly heal.
+You might raise an eyebrow and think sensationalism and gore.
+But Crawlspace is none of that; it's a journey into the depths of the human mind- into the hidden secrets of American history and the darkest corners of our culture.
+It's a show that challenges conventions and makes you look beneath the surface.

 A Historical Mirror